jguix/jguix-site/md/blog/2018-04_versioning-features-in-an-angular-app.md

 }
 ```

-This structural directive makes use of 4 parameters: _featureName_, _countryCode_, _featureVersion_ and _else_.
+This structural directive makes use of 4 parameters: `featureName`, `countryCode`, `featureVersion` and `else`.
 Pay attention on how we define input properties in a structural directive:

-- The first input takes the name of the very same directive: _appFeatureIf_.
+- The first input takes the name of the very same directive: `appFeatureIf`.
-  We use a setter to internally save it as _\_featureName_.
+  We use a setter to internally save it as `_featureName`.
 - The rest of the inputs take the name of the directive plus the name of the parameter.
-  For instance, the input _appFeatureIfCountryCode_ references the directive parameter _countryCode_.
+  For instance, the input `appFeatureIfCountryCode` references the directive parameter `countryCode`.
-  We also use here a setter to map the input to the private variable _\_countryCode_.
+  We also use here a setter to map the input to the private variable `_countryCode`.

 Please remark below how the directive is used in a template.
-The first parameter doesn’t need a key, while the rest is passed with _“key: value”_ tuples, separated by a semicolon (;).
+The first parameter doesn’t need a key, while the rest is passed with `"key: value"` tuples, separated by a semicolon (`;`).

 ```html
 <div *appFeatureIf="'COUNTRY_HEADER';countryCode:code;version:2">